SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 ### Command-Response Extension

-Command-Response Extensions allow for adding elements to an existing object mapping, therefore no new extension reource is required, the existing resources can be used for existing and future extensions of this type.
+Command-Response Extensions allow for adding elements to an existing object mapping, therefore no new extension resource is required, the existing resources can be used for existing and future extensions of this type.

 # Protocol Considerations